POSITION: Chemistry Librarian

 2. Participates in instruction programs using traditional classroom methods and educational technologies.

 3. Participates actively in the development, selection and evaluation of web resources for subject guides and other user services.

 4. Develops and maintains web-based tutorials, videos, and multimedia projects related to chemistry information sources.

 5. Participates in science collection management program, specifically chemical sciences.
 Selects and evaluates subject-based materials and works with faculty in selecting materials to support their academic and research programs.

 6. Participates in planning, policy formation and departmental decision making related to science services, collections and new technologies.

-1. Masters degree in library science from an ALA accredited library school, equivalent advanced degree in library or information science, or an advanced degree in a relevant field.
+1. Masters degree in library science from an ALA accredited library school; equivalent advanced degree in library studies, information science, or science education; or an advanced degree in a scientific field involving chemistry.

-2. Undergraduate degree in science or technology, or experience serving a similar user population.
+2. Undergraduate degree in a scientific field involving chemistry, or experience serving a chemistry-related population.

-3. Knowledge of scientific resources including chemistry-related sources such as SciFinder Scholar and CrossFire.
+3. Knowledge of scientific resources including chemistry-related sources such as SciFinder Scholar and CrossFire Commander.